DataHerb/dataherb.github.io/_flora/covid19_eu_data.md

   path: dataset/covid-19-ecdc.csv
   size: null
   updated_at: ''
+- description: Records of SARS-COV-2/COVID-19 Cases in IT
+  fields:
+  - description: alpha 2 code of the country (IT)
+    name: country
+  - description: regions in IT, corresponds to NUTS 2
+    missing:
+    - description: unassigned indicates the cases are not allocated to the provinces
+      value: unassigned
+    name: region
+  - description: provinces in IT, corresponds to NUTS 3
+    missing:
+    - description: Missing value means the cases are for higher levels, most like to be sum of all cases in the country
+      value: ''
+    name: province
+  - description: number of cases by the specified datetime
+    name: cases
+  - description: datetime of the record update on the website
+    name: datetime
+  format: csv
+  name: SARS-COV-2/COVID-19 Cases in IT
+  path: dataset/covid-19-it.csv
+  size: null
+  updated_at: ''
 description: SARS-COV-2/COVID-19 Cases in Europe by Country, State, and Date
 name: SARS-COV-2/COVID-19 Cases in Europe
 references: